Meet our guest instructors and staff

 The knowledge and resources within our community are exceptional.
 We are privileged to bring in these farmers, agricultural extension agents and other experts to teach our Farmer Training students.

-Farmer Training Program Co-Director and Instructor
+Director, Farmer Training Program

 This led her to Farm & Wilderness in Plymouth, Vermont where she became the Garden Manager for 4 years.
 Farm & Wilderness operates a year-round, highly diversified, small-scale farm.
 Seasonal interns, campers, and students learn through working on the farm.